artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``eventDates``

-**DACS Rule:** Record a date of creation.

-**EAD** See the EAD mappings in the related fields above.

 ..
 IMPORTANT::

   To include child levels in the ISAD CSV for import, the ``parentId`` column must contain the legacy ID of the parent record.
 For example, if the parent record has the legacy ID *249* recorded in the ``legacyId`` column, the child record must have the number *249* in the ``parentId`` column, as shown in the table here:

     +--------------------+------------+----------+
     | title              | legacyId   | parentId |